franzenzenhofer/rewriteai/readme.md

 Franz AI Rewriter Chrome Extension
 ==================================

-This Chrome extension allows users to rewrite selected text using OpenAI's API.
+This Chrome extension allows users to rewrite selected text on every webpage using OpenAI's API.

+**Please note that you need an OpenAI API key for this extension to work.**

 INSTALL INSTRUCTIONS:
 ---------------------